jsegitz/shim-review/README.md

 - file an issue at https://github.com/rhboot/shim-review/issues with a link to your tag
 - approval is ready when the "accepted" label is added to your issue

-Note that we really only have experience with using GRUB2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.
+Note that we really only have experience with using GRUB2 or systemd-boot on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

+Check the docs directory in this repo for guidance on submission and getting your shim signed.

 Here's the template: